Google agrees future tax payments with Indonesia, minister says

-JAKARTA, June 14 Alphabet Inc's Google Asia Pacific headquarters has agreed on future tax payments with the Indonesian government, the country's communications minister said on Wednesday.
+JAKARTA, June 14 (Reuters) - Alphabet Inc's Google Asia Pacific headquarters has agreed on future tax payments with the Indonesian government, the country's communications minister said on Wednesday.

 Finance Minister Sri Mulyani Indrawati hd said on Tuesday that Indonesia had reached a tax deal with Google for 2016, following a months-long dispute over allegations that the search giant had not made enough annual payments.